• Home

 Day 30 Rest Rest Rest

-For the aptitude section, you should keep your general knowledge updated and also you should have strong knowledge on topics like Buildings in India and the World, speed distance and time, Important Architects of India and the World, Logical and Reasoning Ability questions, General Maths questions like area, etc.
+Aptitude: For the aptitude section, you should keep your general knowledge updated.
+You should have strong knowledge of buildings in India and the World, speed, distance and time, Important Architects of India and the World, Logical and Reasoning Ability questions, General Maths questions like area, etc.

 Frequently Asked Questions